 Also, avoid treated lumber containers to prevent possible chemical leaching in the soil.

-Use mulch on top of your soil to cool it down to reduce moisture evaporation.
+Use mulch on top of your soil to cool it down, this will reduce moisture evaporation.

-Water in a garden hose thats been laying in the sun will get quite hot.
+Water in a garden hose that has been laying in the sun will get quite hot.
 Run the hose for a while before use.

-To conserve soil nutrients and preventt them from washing away, layer the bottom of your vegetable container with a screen or landscape cloth.
+To conserve soil nutrients and prevent them from washing away, layer the bottom of your vegetable container with a screen or landscape cloth.

 Container pots don't drain well if placed directly on the ground or patio.
 Choose whatever method you wish to raise the pot about 2 inches to allow efficient drainage.